Employee Retention Strategies | How to Keep Good Employees

 Job Enrichment and Employee Job Satisfaction

-This motivational approach emerged because of the Ford Motor Company’s production line job design which left employees bored out of their minds (they were highly productive though).
+This motivational approach emerged because of the Ford Motor Company’s production line, which left employees bored out of their minds (they were highly productive though).
 To address this issue, another famous psychologist, Frederick Herzberg published his two-factor theory on motivation.
-One of his findings proposed that jobs are created to satisfy an employee and their needs, in other words, create intrinsic motivation.
+One of his findings proposed that jobs are created to satisfy an employee's needs, in other words, to create intrinsic motivation.
 To do this, Hertzberg suggested employees should be provided with autonomy, responsibility, the ability to do a job from start to finish, and performance feedback.

 There are many different ways to enrich a job.
-Here’s some good starting questions to assess where you might start.
+Here are some good starting questions to assess where you might start.
 Ask yourself….

 The Job Diagnostic Survey